fillumina/xmi-to-jdl/README.md

 # XMI to JDL
-Reads an Class Diagram XMI 1.2 file exported by [Umbrello UML Modeller](https://umbrello.kde.org/) and possibly other compatible products and produces a [JHipster](https://www.jhipster.tech/jdl/) JDL output.
+Reads a Class Diagram XMI 1.2 file exported by [Umbrello UML Modeller](https://umbrello.kde.org/) and possibly other compatible products and produces a [JHipster](https://www.jhipster.tech/jdl/) JDL output.